Chronology of Portuguese discoveries and maritime expansion

 The height of the waves, the frequency of storms, the violence of the winds, the lack of knowledge of ocean currents and the permanent fog made navigation extremely dangerous.

-Those who passed through never returned.
-Legends told of more than 12,000 failed attempts.
+Those who crossed never returned.
+Legends tell of more than 12,000 failed attempts.

-Some believed that the winds from then on blew southwards, preventing a return to Portugal, heading north.
+Some believed that from then on the winds blew south, preventing them from returning to Portugal and heading north.

-Others thought that this was the end of the world and that the fog was the result of the evaporation of the waters that boiled when they fell into hell below.
+Others thought it was the end of the world, and that the fog was the result of the evaporation of the water, which boiled as it fell into the hell below.
 Legends told of sea monsters and gigantic, ferocious whirlpools.

-The sea boiled in the heat and only certain bizarre creatures could survive in the intense heat and aridity.
-There were said to be great treasures guarded by ferocious dragons and giants that entered the sea and destroyed the ships.
+The sea boiled in the heat, and only certain bizarre creatures could survive the intense heat and dryness.
+There were tales of great treasures guarded by ferocious dragons and giants that would enter the sea and destroy ships.

-Fanciful tales of crews giving up and returning fuelled the legends.
-Cape Bojador was considered insurmountable, that’s where the known world ended.
+Imaginative tales of abandoned and returned crews fuelled the legends.
+Cape Bojador was thought to be insurmountable, the end of the known world.

 5. PORTUGUESE DEFEAT IN TANGER – OCTOBER 1437